 Commands and shells enable developers to use an HPE Machine Learning Development Environment cluster and its GPUs without having to write code conforming to the trial APIs.
 Commands are useful for running existing code in a batch manner; shells provide access to the cluster in the form of interactive SSH sessions.

 Each configuration template has a unique name and is stored by the HPE Machine Learning Development Environment master.
 If a configuration specifies a template, the effective configuration of the task will be the result of merging the two YAML files (configuration file and template).
-The semantics of this merge operation is described below.
+The semantics of this merge operation is described under Configuration Templates: Merge Behavior.
 HPE Machine Learning Development Environment stores this expanded configuration so that future changes to a template will not affect the reproducibility of experiments that used a previous version of the configuration template.

 The HPE Machine Learning Development Environment Queue Management system extends scheduler functionality to offer better visibility and control over scheduling decisions.
 It does this using the Job Queue, which provides better information about job ordering, such as which jobs are queued, and permits dynamic job modification.

-To begin managing job queues, navigate to the WebUI
+To begin managing job queues, go to the WebUI

 Job Queue section or use the

-The Model Registry is a way to group together conceptually related checkpoints (including ones across different experiments), storing metadata and longform notes about a model, and retrieving the latest version of a model for use or futher development.
+The Model Registry is a way to group conceptually related checkpoints (including ones across different experiments), store metadata and long-form notes about a model, and retrieve the latest version of a model for use or further development.
 The Model Registry can be accessed through the WebUI, Python SDK, REST API, or CLI, though the WebUI has some features that the others are missing.

 The Model Registry is a top-level option in the navigation bar.
 This will take you to a page listing all of the models that currently exist in the registry, and allow you to create new models.
 You can select any of the existing models to go to the Model Details page, where you can view and edit detailed information about the model.
 There will also be a list of every version associated with the selected model, and you can go to the Version Details page to view and edit that version’s information.